dashrando/dash-template-asm/README.md

 # Building

-Building requires putting your dump of the Super Metroid ROM in the `build/` directory.
+Building requires putting a dump of the Super Metroid ROM in the `build/` directory.
 The vanilla ROM should be named `supermetroid.sfc`.
-The build scripts will produce a Recall and a Standard base rom (.sfc) and patch (.bps).
+The build scripts will produce a set of base ROMs (`.sfc`) and patches (`.bps`).

 **Linux** and **Mac**:
 ```sh